ertghiu256/markdown-preview-html/README.md

 # markdown-preview-html
-A single file html file capable of previewing markdown
+A single html file capable of previewing basic markdown